This article looks at how the medicinal properties of marijuana might benefit people by alleviating some of the symptoms of diabetes.

 Abnormally low blood sugar levels can also be dangerous for those with diabetes.

 Low sugar levels occur when there is too much insulin and not enough glucose in the blood.

 - rapid heartbeat

-There are some concerns that marijuana users may not notice their blood sugar levels have dropped when intoxicated.
+There are some concerns that marijuana users may not notice their blood sugar levels have dropped when they are intoxicated.
 It is also a worry that they may attribute symptoms of low blood sugar to the drug use.

 Other disadvantages and risks of marijuana use